 – the Ao Luk area – home to many caves and incredible karst landscapes

-– Ao Thalane, stopping off for lunch at Khao Tong Terrace, and checking out the “secret” beach of Laem Jamuk Khwai, accessible by boat from the pier
+– Ao Thalane, stopping off for lunch at Khao Tong Terrace, and checking out the “secret” beach of Laem Jamuk Khwai, accessible by boat or kayak from the pier

 Or simply wander on foot around Krabi Town: the morning or evening market (open from around 3pm) areas are great places to start, then head down to the riverside and take a boat tour of the backwaters and Kanab Nam caves.

-If you’re not quite ready to go it alone, there are several organised excursions for those who prefer the convenience of a group trip but wish to see something a little different from the usual islands and jungle trips – click on the links to see full itinerary and make an instant booking.
+If you’re not quite ready to go it alone, there are several organised excursions for those who prefer the convenience of a group trip but wish to see something a little different from the usual islands and jungle trips.
+Click on the links below to see example itineraries – all are bookable from tour agents in Krabi or at your hotel.

 Krabi Cycling Tour – Koh Klang Culture2,000 ฿ (adult) / 1,500 ฿ (child)